 University Hospital Rechts der Isar Munich

-The Department of Adult and Pediatric Neurosurgery at the University Hospital Rechts der Isar Munich offers the full range of services in this field and specializes in the surgical treatment of diseases of the brain and spine.
-Also, the important clinical focuses of the department include neuro-oncology, vascular neurosurgery and pediatric neurosurgery.
-Treatment is provided in four state-of-the-art operating rooms fitted out with all the necessary technical equipment.
-The department annually treats about 2,700 inpatients and 4,100 outpatients.
+The Department of Adult and Pediatric Neurosurgery, Spinal Surgery at the University Hospital Rechts der Isar Munich offers the full range of services in these fields and specializes in the surgical treatment of diseases of the brain and spinal cord, peripheral nervous system and spine.
+The important areas of the department's clinical activity also include neuro-oncology, vascular neurosurgery and pediatric neurosurgery.
+The treatment is provided in four state-of-the-art operating rooms equipped with all the necessary facilities.
+The department admits about 2,700 inpatients and 4,100 outpatients annually.
+The team of the department's neurosurgeons is distinguished by high professionalism, and performs many operations using sparing minimally invasive surgical techniques.
+Navigation systems, intraoperative monitoring devices, 5-ALA fluorescence are successfully used during the surgical treatment.
+Each operation is carefully planned using advanced navigation devices (under the guidance of CT and MRI scanning).
+In general, the department's surgeons annually perform more than 4,000 neurosurgical interventions, and therefore they are justifiably proud of their unique clinical experience and treatment results.
 The department is headed by Prof. Dr. med.
+Bernhard Meyer.

-A highly qualified medical team, consisting of 7 senior doctors, 3 medical specialists and 17 assistant physicians, takes care of the health of patients.
-Neuro-oncology (certification of the German Cancer Society as the Neuro-Oncology Center) is of special interest for the doctors of the department, within the framework of which complex brain tumors, such as gliomas, metastatic brain lesions, skull base tumors and pituitary tumors are treated.
-To this end, the department uses the very latest neurosurgical techniques, partially developed by the own research group of the medical facility.
-In addition, it widely uses the methods of computerized surgery that can accurately detect the localization of brain and spinal tumors and remove them as effectively as possible.
+Of particular interest to the department's doctors is neuro-oncology.
+The department is certified by the German Cancer Society as the Neuro-Oncology Center.
+The medical facility deals with the treatment of complex brain tumors, such as gliomas, metastatic brain lesions, skull base and pituitary tumors.
+For this purpose, the department uses the very latest neurosurgical techniques, which were partially developed by the research group of the medical facility.
+In addition, the methods of computer-assisted surgery are widely used, which allow doctors to accurately detect the location of tumors in the brain and spine, and to remove them as efficiently as possible.

-In the field of spinal surgery, the department's service range varies from sparing minimally invasive interventions to operations to preserve spinal mobility, reconstructive interventions with the help of the very latest technologies and implants.
-It should be noted that in 2016 the Department of Neurosurgery in cooperation with the Department of Trauma Surgery and Orthopedics was certified by the German Society for Spinal Surgery as the Level I Spinal Surgery Center.
+In the field of spinal surgery, the department's services range from sparing minimally invasive interventions to operations for the preservation of spinal mobility, reconstructive interventions using the most modern technologies and implants.
+It is worth noting that the Department of Neurosurgery in cooperation with the Department of Traumatology and Orthopedics was certified by the German Society for Spine Surgery in 2016 as the Level I Spine Surgery Center.

-The main clinical focuses of the department include:
+The main department's clinical focuses include the following options:

 - Skull base surgery

-- Pituitary tumors (pituitary adenomas, including those leading to the development of acromegaly and Cushing's disease, craniopharyngiomas, parasellar meningiomas)
+- Removal of pituitary tumors (pituitary adenomas, including those leading to the development of acromegaly and Cushing's disease, craniopharyngiomas, parasellar meningiomas)

 - Spinal surgery

-- Minimally invasive implantation of dorsal ("rear") stabilization systems
+- Minimally invasive implantation of dorsal ("posterior") stabilization systems

-- Fusion (360 degrees) in degenerative, traumatic, infectious and oncological diseases
+- Fusion (360 degrees) for degenerative, traumatic, infectious and oncological diseases

-- Stabilizing interventions in the cranial region (between the skull and the cervical spine)
+- Stabilizing interventions in the area between the skull and the cervical spine

-- Microsurgical removal of intraspinal (inside the spinal canal) tumors with the use of functional monitoring
+- Microsurgical removal of intraspinal tumors using functional monitoring

-- Minimally invasive, reconstructive thoracic spinal surgery (thoracoscopy)
+- Minimally invasive, reconstructive surgery on the thoracic spine (thoracoscopy)

-- Minimally invasive surgery for the treatment of herniated intervertebral discs and stenosis of the cervical, thoracic and lumbar spine
+- Minimally invasive surgery for the treatment of spinal disc herniation and stenosis of the cervical, thoracic and lumbar spine

-- Kyphoplasty and vertebroplasty (minimally invasive treatments for vertebral fractures), for example, in osteoporosis or neoplastic lesions
+- Kyphoplasty and vertebroplasty (minimally invasive treatment methods for vertebral fractures), for example, for osteoporosis or neoplastic lesions

-- Vascular neurosurgery (surgical treatment of vascular diseases of the brain and spinal cord, for example, aneurysms, vascular malformations)
+- Surgical treatment of neurovascular diseases (for example, aneurysms, vascular malformations)

-- Combined endovascular and surgical interventions for complex developmental malformations
+- Combined endovascular and surgical interventions for complex malformations

 - Ablative techniques

-- Neuromodulation (change or suppression of pain in the brain or spinal cord)
+- Neuromodulation (altering or suppressing pain pathways in the brain or spinal cord)

-- Intrathecal administration of medications (into cerebrospinal fluid)
+- Intrathecal injection of drugs (into the cerebrospinal fluid)

-Prof. Meyer studied Medicine at the University of Padua (Italy), University of Erlangen-Nuremberg, as well as had training abroad at the Northwestern University, Chicago, and at the State University of New York in Brooklyn.
-In 1989, the professor passed the state examination and received his doctorate at the Institute of Human Genetics of the University of Erlangen-Nuremberg.
-Then he underwent training in neurosurgery in Tübingen, Duisburg, Bonn, Zurich and the USA.
-In 1995, Prof. Mayer was recognized as a Medical Specialist in Neurosurgery and appointed a Senior Physician of the Department of Neurosurgery at the University Hospital Bonn, where in 1999 he had his habilitation, and in 2001 became the Professor in Neurosurgery.
-Since 2006, Prof. Meyer has been heading the Department of Department of Adult and Pediatric Neurosurgery at the University Hospital Rechts der Isar Munich.
+Prof. Meyer studied medicine at the University of Padua (Italy), the University of Erlangen-Nuremberg, and trained abroad at Northwestern University, Chicago, and State University of New York, Brooklyn.
+In 1989, the professor passed the state examination and received his doctoral degree at the Institute of Human Genetics at the University of Erlangen-Nuremberg.
+He then completed his training in Neurosurgery in Tuebingen, Duisburg, Bonn, Zurich and the USA.
+In 1995, Prof. Meyer had his board certification in Neurosurgery and was appointed as Senior Physician in the Department of Neurosurgery at the University Hospital Bonn, where he had his habilitation in 1999 and became Professor for Neurosurgery in 2001.
+Since 2006, Prof. Meyer has headed the Department of Adult and Pediatric Neurosurgery, Spinal Surgery at the University Hospital Rechts der Isar Munich.

-- 2010 President of the Section for Spinal Diseases of the European Association of Neurological Societies.
+- 2010 President of the Section for Spinal Diseases of the European Association of Neurosurgical Societies.